objectiv/objectiv-analytics/bach/docs/source/example-notebooks/feature_importance.rst

 Those users might, for instance, be users that wanted to go to our modeling section, and this was the quickest way to get there with the results Google provided them.
-In that case, the intent of the user (something of which we can never be sure), was going to the modeling section.
-The features did not convince them.
+In that case, the intent of the user (something of which we can never be 100% sure), was going to the modeling section.
+The _features_ did not convince them.

 By filtering like this, it is more likely that the used features on our website did, or did not convince a user to check out the modeling section of our docs.
 This is exactly what we are after.
 An additional